aya-abdelmageed/Order-Food-Online-System/README.md

 1. Clone or download the repository.
 2. Open `OrderFood.sln` in Visual Studio.
-3. Restore NuGet packages.
-4. Update connection string in `appsettings.json`.
+3. Update connection string in `appsettings.json`.
-5. Run the project.
+4. Run the project.